fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/opening-balances.md

 When moving from a different accounting system to Fiskl, follow these steps:

 1. Enter opening balances for all your accounts
-1. Check the ending balance of the Opening Balance account
+1. Check the ending balance of the opening balance account
 1. Ensure this balance equals zero

 A zero balance confirms you've entered all balances correctly and completely.